 The Gorouter only supports requests over HTTP/HTTPS.
 If you use TLS encryption and want it to terminate as close to the instance as possible (as opposed to terminating at a load balancer) you may optionally enable and configure TCP routing.
 In this case, a separate TCP router handles routing for TCP traffic.

-Pivotal Cloud Foundry’s Cloud Controller (CC) provides API endpoints for operators and developers to interact with PCF and the applications running on a specific domain.
+The Cloud Controller (CC) provides API endpoints for operators and developers to interact with PAS and the applications running on a specific domain.
 Commands include staging applications, starting or stopping applications, collecting health information, and querying that all desired applications are running.
 The CC is also responsible for communicating with the User Account and Authentication server to authenticate the user and ensure that they have the proper permissions to perform the requested task.

 Developers can stage applications that are buildpack based or that are Docker images.
 Buildpack-based applications require one or more buildpacks to provide dependencies.
 For example, the Python buildpack is needed to stage a Django application.
 Docker images don’t require buildpacks because the image contains everything required to run the application.
 The staging process differs somewhat between these two types of applications.
 We will cover both options below.